This website is about the network charges levied by electricity network operators in England, Wales and Scotland.

 For larger industrial and commercial customers, many electricity suppliers operate a direct pass-through of the distribution charges, or of specific parts of these charges (for example capacity charges).

-The main electricity distribution network operators, also called DNOs, are six private companies (they are not the same as the "big six" electricity suppliers, although there is some overlap).
+The main electricity distribution network operators, also called DNOs, are six private companies (they are not the same as the large electricity supply companies, although there is some overlap).

 These six companies operate under licences administered by Ofgem, a department of the UK Government.
 They run the networks serving most customers, but there are exceptions:

-I set up this site in February 2012 to publish some useful non-confidential information that I happen to have on this topic, and to market my consultancy business.
+I set up this site in February 2012 to publish some useful non-confidential information that I happen to have on this topic, to market my consultancy services, and for the occasional bit of fun.

 This site is a personal project, and any views expressed are mine alone.
 None of my past or current clients have any responsibility for anything on this site.

-DCMF refers to the Distribution Charging Methodologies Forum, an electricity industry talking shop.
-In the past couple of years the DCMF has grown appendages, including the Methodologies Issues Group (MIG) and technical subgroups.
+DCMF refers to the Distribution Charging Methodologies Forum, an electricity industry talking shop from the 2010s.
+The DCMF has now been replaced with the uglier acronym DCMDG.

 Yes.
 See the privacy and copyright notices.